Police still searching suspects who stole thousands in Belmont County

 Questioning of possible suspects and all parties involved will begin soon.

-He wants all of his tenants to rest assured… This WAS an isolated incident.
+He wants all of his tenants to rest assured that this was an isolated incident.